Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/client-anticipation.md

 Client anticipation is only relevant for games using a [client-server topology](../terms-concepts/client-server.md).

 :::
-While Netcode for GameObjects does not provide a full client-side prediction and reconciliation implementation, it does provide an implementation of client anticipation, which is a somewhat simplified model that lacks the full rollback-and-replay prediction loop, but still provides a mechanism for anticipating the server result of an action and then correcting if you anticipated incorrectly.
+Netcode for GameObjects doesn't support full client-side prediction and reconciliation, but it does support client anticipation: a simplified model that lacks the full rollback-and-replay prediction loop, but still provides a mechanism for anticipating the server result of an action and then correcting if you anticipated incorrectly.

 Client anticipation uses `AnticipatedNetworkVariable<T>` and `AnticipatedNetworkTransform`.
 By calling their various `Anticipate` methods, you can set a visual value that differs from the server value and then react to updates from the server in different ways depending on how you have configured the `StaleDataHandling` property.
 Additionally, both include a [`Smooth` method](#smoothing-for-corrections) to support interpolation, either when receiving updated values from the server that don't match the anticipated value, or when receiving updates from other clients' actions that weren't anticipated at all.